 Select on “Sign In” then enter your registered username and password.
 Click on the “Sign In” button to continue logging in.

 To withdraw funds from your Coinbase account, select on “Accounts” once you’re completely logged in.
 Once you have enough funds on your wallet, the “Withdraw” button becomes clickable.
 Locate your wallet at the left side of the screen.

 After clicking on “Withdraw,” a new box pops up where you need to select your funding source and type in the amount of your choice.
 Click on “Withdraw” to continue.

-Here are practical steps on depositing funds to your account:
+Below are the steps on how to deposit Bitcoin on your SouthXchange account:

 Trading and investing in digital assets is highly speculative and comes with many risks.
 The analysis/stats on CoinCheckup.com and it’s subsites are for informational purposes and should not be considered investment advice and or the truth.
 Statements and financial information on CoinCheckup.com and it’s subsites should not be construed as an endorsement or recommendation to buy, sell or hold.

 Please do your own research on all of your investments carefully.
 Scores are based on averages of third party websites.
 Past performance is no indicative of future results.
 Read the full disclaimer here.